Official Selections

 Gen Z Mental Health: Climate Stories

-In this short documentary, Gen Z'ers from around the globe talk about how climate change affects their mental health, life choices, & their visions for the future.
-The Gen Z'ers featured in this documentary are climate ambassadors in their community, fighting against the government for their rights and finding joy through community action.
 They deal with the duality of feeling young and sometimes powerless, whilst being empowered by community action and the chance for real change.
 These young people share about their tools for emotional resilience in the face of climate change and the power of stories to deal with climate anxiety.